Azure/azure-sdk-tools/eng/common/TestResources/Remove-TestResources.ps1.md

 ### -ServiceDirectory

-A directory under 'sdk' in the repository root - optionally with subdirectories specified - specified - in which to discover pre removal script named 'remove-test-resources-pre.json'.
+A directory under 'sdk' in the repository root - optionally with subdirectories specified - in which to discover pre removal script named 'remove-test-resources-pre.json'.

 ```yaml
 Type: String